gammasoft71/xtd/docs/tutorial_controls_management.md

 # Controls management

-Objects that inherit xtd::forms::control are not copyable.
+* Objects that inherit xtd::forms::control are not copyable.

-No object of the xtd.forms library manages controls for you.
+* No object of the xtd.forms library manages controls for you.

 You are responsible for their creation and destruction.
 The objects of the xtd.forms library only contain references to controls.

+The xtd.forms library does not manage memory for you.

+Each control manages its own resources on the RAII programming idiom.
+And it does not manage your objects.

+For example a form that contains a reference to a label, the label will never be destroyed when the form is destroyed.
+The form will only delete the reference on the label and it also remove the resource handle.
+So it is you who will have to delete the label instance.
+The xtd.forms library will never assume what you would like to do next with your control.

-## Remarks
+## Copy of control

 Because of the events, the controls cannot be copied.